Lesson Learned: Massive Burnout In Learning Web Development

 I finally shared my struggle with some friends.
-To my surprise, I wasn't the only one who got frustrated in not understanding what I'm learning.
+Surprisingly, I wasn't the only one frustrated in not understanding what I was learning.

-After doing that, I felt the big burden lifted from my shoulders and I got my motivation back.
+After doing that, I felt the enormous burden lifted from my shoulders, and I got my motivation back.

 Struggling is not a sign of weakness or being defeated.
-It's one of the learning processes that many people are experiencing as well at one point in their journey.
+It's one of the learning processes that many people are experiencing at one point in their journey.

 Don't feel embarrassed.
 Do share your struggles.

-People around you could give support only if you tell them what's going on.
+People around you could only give support if you tell them what's happening.
 And a bonus to that, you could get back your motivation.